D4rkR4bb1t/Payload-W10-Disable-Windiws-Defender/README.md

 # Payload-W10-Disable-Windiws-Defender
-Disable the Windiws Defender in Windows 10
+Disable the Windows Defender in Windows 10